 Please direct all internship approval questions and inquiries to email@example.com.

 Internships for Credit or Non-credit

-Once an internship has been obtained, the student must complete an Internship Agreement (PDF) form.
+Once an internship has been obtained, the student must complete an Internship_Learning_Agreement form (accessible version).
+The agreement form requires a job description on company letterhead, in addition to an explanation of learning outcomes using the Learning Outcomes Skill List.
 The student should fill out the form completely and correctly and obtain all necessary signatures before submitting the agreement to the Office of Career Services and Experiential Learning.
 If the student is seeking credit for the internship, s/he must enroll in the appropriate class associated with the internship.
 The completed Internship Agreement form must be received by the ADD/DROP deadline in order to receive credit and a grade for the semester.
-An evaluation is to be completed by the student, faculty supervisor and/or site supervisor once the internship is complete.
+An evaluation is to be completed by faculty supervisor and/or site supervisor once the internship is complete.
 Please note: the internship agreement form must be filled out and submitted for all non-federal internships (i.e. paid/unpaid, credit/non-credit) .
 Please contact the Office of Career Services and Experiential Learning for more information on the application process.